Focused on environmentally conscious and financially sound business models across the Southeast.

-Michael Beinenson believes in the importance of preserving our environmental equilibrium and has devoted the last eight years of his professional career to ensuring that our presence on this planet leaves a positive mark.
+Michael believes in the importance of preserving our environmental equilibrium and has devoted the last several years of his professional career to ensuring that our presence on this planet leaves a positive mark.

-This all started in 2013 when Michael made a decision to drive electric.
-At that time Electric Vehicles were a novelty, and with the advent of American made Nissan LEAF, driving on electrons was possible.
+This all started in 2013 when Michael made the decision to drive electric.
+At that time Electric Vehicles were a novelty, and with the advent of American-made Nissan LEAF, driving on electrons was possible.
 He soon joined the EV Club of the South and became a very active member and significantly contributed to the promotion of the EV movement.
-Michael appears in a large number of interviews, articles, and video posts devoted to electric mobility.
+Michael appears in many interviews, articles, and video posts devoted to electric mobility.

-Michael graduated high school in Albuquerque, New Mexico, and went on to receive a Bachelor of Arts in Economics and Management from Gettysburg College, Pennsylvania.
-Mr. Beinenson extends his philanthropic reach to the Children’s Healthcare of Atlanta, where he actively volunteers.
+Michael graduated high school in Albuquerque, New Mexico, and went on to receive a Bachelor of Arts in economics and management from Gettysburg College in Pennsylvania.
+Mr. Beinenson is philanthropically involved with the Children’s Healthcare of Atlanta.
 In his spare time, you can find him cheering at an Atlanta United game or spending time outdoors with his two kids and wife of twenty years, Natalia.

-An environmental entrepreneur, passionate about solving environmental problems through market-based solutions.
+An environmental entrepreneur who is passionate about solving environmental problems through market-based solutions.

-Jamey O’Shaughnessey currently serves as a Manager at Eco Terra within our Mitigation business.
-His efforts are focused on site selection, land acquisition, project management, and business development.
+Jamey currently serves as a Sales Manager for Eco Terra.
+His efforts are focused on site selection, land acquisition, project management, and professional development.

-Jamey graduated from Clemson University with a major in Economics and an emphasis in Natural Resources Economics.
-He has worked for multiple land trusts and spent time at the Property & Environmental Research Center in Bozeman, Montana, studying market solutions to environmental problems.
+Jamey graduated from Clemson University with his degree in economics and an emphasis in natural resources economics.
+He has worked for multiple land trusts and has spent time at the Property & Environmental Research Center in Bozeman, Montana, studying market solutions to environmental problems.

-He has spent a life in the outdoors, fly fishing, bow hunting, and recently earned his captain's license through the United States Coast Guard.
-Jamey’s experiences in the outdoors - from the Everglades, to Montana, to the Galapagos - have instilled in him a passion for conservation and environmental protection, and he enjoys pairing this passion with his entrepreneurial mindset.
+He enjoys the outdoors, fly fishing, bow hunting, and recently earned his captain's license through the United States Coast Guard.
+Jamey’s experiences in the outdoors, from the Everglades, to Montana, to the Galapagos, have instilled in him a passion for conservation, environmental protection, and he enjoys pairing this passion with his entrepreneurial mindset.